Concept Summary

 • Ensures required system components exist.

-• Promotes _next/ contents to _current/.
+• Promotes _working/ contents to _default/.

 • Updates meta/provenance; regenerates resource pages.